lhaof/Motion-Guided-Attention/README.md

   <img src="MGA_results.png" width="1000" title="MGA_results">
 </p>

+-1.
+If you need the results of MGA (without CRF) tested on DAVSOD, please download them from https://pan.baidu.com/s/1mv7mi_0XS3W237tAH2gNgg password：9lm7

 0. If you want to compare with our method, a simple way is to download the \*.tar.gz files.
 These tar.gz files contain saliency maps predicted by our method without any post-processing like CRF.
 You could evaluate these saliency maps with your own evaluation code.
 It is suggested to uncompress them on Ubuntu:
 ```
 cat DAVIS-SaliencyMap.tar.gz* | tar -xzf -